-Here are excerpts from our interview with Urmas Reinsalu on 5 January about the future of Maarjamäe, the Soviet memorial in Tallinn:
+Four extracts from the interview with Mr Reinsalu on January 5 on the future of the Soviet memorial in Tallinn, Maarjamäe.

-Interviewer: I am here with the minister of justice, Urmas Reinsalu.
-What should be done about the dilapidated and possibly dangerous eyesore that is the Maarjamäe communist monument?
+1. Interviewer: I am here with the Minister of Justice, Urmas Reinsalu.
+What should be done about the dilapidated and possibly dangerous eyesore that is the Maarjamäe Communist Monument?

-Reinsalu: Clearly, the central object in this location will be the Memorial to Victims of Communism, entral both in meaning and architectural implementation.
-But there will definitely be a lot o f people walking around the memorial grounds.
-Obviously, the surrounding environment should be kept in order, and furthermore, it is elementary that it should not be dangerous, I mean, in the sense of collapsing.
+Urmas Reinsalu: Clearly, the central object in this location will be the Memorial to Victims of Communism.
+Central both in meaning and architectural implementation.
+But there will definitely be a lot of people walking around the Memorial grounds.
+Obviously, the surrounding environment should be kept in order, and furthermore, it is elementary that it should not be dangerous.
+I mean, in the sense of collapsing.
 Actually, the Ministry of Justice procured a price estimate for the renovation costs, for preservation, so that it wouldn't collapse or fall on people.
-The estimate came to less than a million euro.
-Way back when, we made a proposal to the government, in 2016, to come up with a plan in which the state would take over the entire [Maarjamäe] complex ...
-Back then, the previous government unfortunately did not support my point of view.
-And the proposal did not find any means of additional funding ...
-And since next year's budget negotiation will take place in the coming months, the plan is to come up with a new proposal, about taking the entire complex under state command, and providing the minimal sustainable management of the complex as a whole.
-Also, ensuring that the context is correctly set in the so-called Soviet obelisk, and around it, by putting up informative pointers, stating what those things were meant to be back in the day, as well as directing the guests towards the Memorial to Victims of Communism.
+The estimate came to less than a million euros.
+Way back when, we made a proposal to the government.
+It was in 2016.
+To come up with a plan in which the state would take over the entire [Maarjamäe] complex. /.../ Back then, the previous government unfortunately did not support my point of view.
+And the proposal did not find any means of additional funding. /.../ And since next year's budget negotiation will take place in the coming months, the plan is to come up with a new proposal, about taking the entire complex under state command.
+Taking it over, and providing the minimal sustainable management of the complex as a whole.
+Also, ensuring that the context is correctly set in the so-called Soviet obelisk, and around it, by putting up informative pointers, stating what those things were meant to be back in the days, as well as directing the guests towards the Memorial to Victims of Communism.

-Interviewer: What about those Soviet objects like the obelisk and the hands, which experts have deemed culturally and historically valuable.
-Demolishing them or taking them somewhere else would not be a good solution, in your opinion?
+2. Interviewer: What about those Soviet objects?
+Like the obelisk, and the hands, which the experts have deemed culturally and historically valuable.
+Demolishing them or taking them somewhere else would not be a good solution in your opinion?

-Reinsalu: I don't have any emotion regarding their value, and as far as I know, these objects have not been included in the National Registry of Cultural Monuments.
-In my opinion, the important part is that they should not be dangerous, like falling on someone's head, or falling over the edge, considering how those skaters are frolicking there.
+Urmas Reinsalu: I don't have any emotion regarding their value, and as far as I know, these objects have not been included into the National Registry of Cultural Monuments.
+In my opinion, the important part is that they should not be dangerous, like falling on someone's head, or falling over the edge - considering how those skaters are frolicking there.
 It is elementary.
-Secondly, when they are at close quarters to the Memorial to Victims of Communism, the most important thing, in my opinion, is that they have respective information boards in different languages that explain what the foreign invaders or occupiers made the objects for.
+Secondly, when they are at close quarters with the Memorial to Victims of Communism, the most important thing, in my opinion, is that they have respective information boards in different languages that explain what the foreign invaders or occupiers made the objects for.
 And we have to handle this historical phenomenon as such.
-Either to demolish them somehow, or preserve them-I lack any kind of emotion here.
-They are not sacred to me in any way.
+Either to demolish them somehow, or preserve them - I lack any kind of emotion here, they are not sacred to me in any way.

-Interviewer: If the Soviet-era Maarjamäe site were to be preserved and restored, aren't you concerned that some politicians or political groups might start using this as a stage for propaganda events, fueled by Soviet nostalgia, aimed towards, and resonating mostly with certain electoral groups from Lasnamäe?
+3. Interviewer: If the Soviet-era Maarjamäe site was to be preserved and restored, aren't you concerned that some politicians or political groups might start using this as a stage for propaganda events, fuelled by Soviet nostalgia, aimed towards, and resonating mostly with certain electoral groups from Lasnamäe.